corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 ## Create the `BoardingTicket` state

-The `BoardingTicket` state is the ticket that Mars Express self-issues to later give to Peter.
-Now that you've written your first state, try writing the `BoardingTicket` state using the following information.
+The `BoardingTicket` state is the ticket that Mars Express self-issues to give to Peter.
+Now that you've written your first state, try writing the `BoardingTicket` state using this information.

 Private variables:
 * `description` - Trip information.
 Use type `String`.
 * `marsExpress` - The space travel company issuing the ticket.
 Use type `Party`.
 * `owner` - The party exchanging the ticket for the voucher.
 Use type `Party`.
-* `daysUntilLaunch` - The numbers of days until the launch date.
+* `daysUntilLaunch` - The number of days until the launch date.
 Use type `int`.

 The `BoardingTicket` state is involved in two transactions.
 In the first transaction, Mars Express self-issues the `BoardingTicket`.
 The `marsExpress` party then fills both the `owner` and `marsExpress` fields of the transaction.